Skip to content

 yum install cyberhive-connect

-yum install ./cyberhive-connect.rpm
+yum install ./path/to/downloaded/cyberhive-connect.rpm

 Earlier versions of yum may need to use localinstall for a downloaded package.

-Configuring the service
+Step 3: Configure the service

 Info